Julius L. Chambers High School: Name change

-The school was originally named after Zebulon Baird Vance, a Confederate military officer in the American Civil War, slave owner, twice Governor of North Carolina, and U.S. Senator.
+The school was originally named after Zebulon Baird Vance (1830–1894), a Confederate military officer in the American Civil War, slave owner, twice Governor of North Carolina, and U.S. Senator.
 In June 2020, as a result of the George Floyd protests, the Charlotte-Mecklenburg School Board officially stated that they had started the process to rename the school to remove the association with the Confederacy.

-In October 2020, the Charlotte-Mecklenburg School board decided to name the school after Julius L. Chambers, who was a famous lawyer, civil rights leader, and educator from North Carolina.
-The school officially changed its name in a ceremony July 14, 2021.
+In October 2020, the Charlotte-Mecklenburg School board decided to name the school after Julius L. Chambers (1936–2013), who was a famous lawyer, civil rights leader, and educator from North Carolina.
+The school officially changed its name in a ceremony on July 14, 2021.

 Athletics

 Chambers High School is a part of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 4A school.
 Their team name is the "Cougars."
 The school colors are navy blue and orange.

-On May 8, 2021, the school won its second straight North Carolina 4AA state championship in football, in its third straight appearance in the championship game.
+On May 8, 2021, the school won its second straight North Carolina 4AA (the states former highest classification in football) state championship in football, in its third straight appearance in the 4AA championship game.